kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 <p class="reference">Source: <a href="https://app.pluralsight.com/library/courses/microsoft-azure-service-brokered-messaging/table-of-contents">Microsoft Azure Service Bus Brokered Messaging In-depth</a></p>

+' producer sends data in bursts, consumer processes them at the same pace. can process everything if average processing power >= input
+' https://docs.microsoft.com/en-us/azure/architecture/patterns/queue-based-load-leveling
-' producer sends data in bursts, consumer processes them at the same pace. can process everything during the day ' https://docs.microsoft.com/en-us/azure/architecture/patterns/queue-based-load-leveling ' Intermediating message producers and consumers with a queue means that the consuming application only has to be provisioned to be able to handle average load instead of peak load  - https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions
+' Intermediating message producers and consumers with a queue means that the consuming application only has to be provisioned to be able to handle average load instead of peak load  - https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions
+' example: Black Friday - everyone wants to buy.

 ***